priyanthan07/Retrieval-Chatbot/README.md

 # Retrieval-Chatbot
 The retrieval chatbot is created using the NLTK

-#Description
+Description
-This is implemented using the NLTK (Natural Language Tool Kit).
-Here the data is given as a file. so when the user asks anything the chatbot will find a related word in the data file and will return a sentence.
-If the user provides any input which doesn't match any of the words in the data file then the bot will return a error-predefined sentence.
+This repository contains a retrieval chatbot implemented using the NLTK (Natural Language Tool Kit).
+The chatbot utilizes a data file as its knowledge base.
+When the user asks a question or provides input, the chatbot searches for related words in the data file and responds with an appropriate sentence.
+If the user's input does not match any of the words in the data file, the chatbot will return an error-predefined sentence.

 Here tokenization method is used to word_tokenize and sentence_tokenize.